Svehla/articles-backup/JS_class_rethink/JS_class_rethink.md

 - ✅ **Encapsulation** without needing `private` or `#` fields
 - ✅ **Lightweight state management** — scoped variables instead of `this.state`
 - ✅ **No `this`, no `.bind()` — just function context**
+- ✅ Feels natural for React devs — if you're used to thinking in hooks and closures, this pattern feels like home even outside React (Node.js, libraries, CLI tools...)

 > Think of it as “just enough OOP” without all the baggage.